SianJade/keto-subscription-box/README.md

 ### Existing Features
 - The site features a page which displays three subscription tiers for the user to choose from, between one and six months in duration, each at a slightly more reduced cost depending on which tier the user chooses to purchase.

-- The site also features a seperate 'Shop All Items' section
+- The site also features a seperate 'Shop All Items' section, which essentially functions as an ecommerce site for users to brosw and purchase keto-friendly snacks, foods, and supplements should they not wish to purchase a box which they do no know the exact contents of.
+The name of each of the products on the 'Products' page is clickable and when clicked will link the user to a page containing more information - such as a description, nutritional values, and ingredients - about the selected product.

+- In order to avoid information overload to the user, only the product's description is visible upon the individual product information page loading - the nutritional information and ingredients are only displayed once the user clicks the chevron icon beside the respective headings to activate the 'see more' function, which will then display the information the user wishes to read.
+Each product's nutritional values are displayed in a bootstrap table for ease of reading, and so that they are displayed as they would appear on the label on the back of the physical product so that the information is presented to the user in a way that is familiar and recognisable to them.

+- Across the top of the homepage and on the site's subscription and shop pages, a Javascript countdown to a Summer sale to make users aware that a sale will be ocurring on the site soon should they wish to come back to buy products at discounted prices.
+The Javascript which powers this countdown is in a separate file to the Javascript which provides the functionality of the 'see more' buttons beside the Nutrition Value and Ingredients headings on a product's page - this is to ensure that each JavaScript function is only loaded in on pages where it is required, in order to avoid errors if an element referred to within the Javascript does not exist on the page on which the function has been loaded, which would have been a possibility were both functions to be in the same file as one another.

 ### Features Left to Implement
 - In future versions of the site I would like to add recurring billing to the site so that user's subscriptions can renew and have the appropriate payment taken from their account automatically once they have reached the end of their chosen subscription tier.
 For this to work I would also have to implemnt a feature that allows for the user's payment details to be saved so that payment can be taken automatically once their subscription renews.

 - I would also like to implement a system which allows the user to select a previously saved shipping sddress from an address book that contains every address they have ever had their products shipped to in the past, so that they do not have to fill out their shipping details every time they place a new order, thus saving time and adding to ease of use for the user.

-- In future releases I would also like to extend the functionality of the product filters beyond simply filtering by price and category - I would like to add the  ability for users to filter out certain allergens so that only products which do not contain those allergens in their ingredients list will appear in the filtered results, as well as filtering by dietary restrictions such as vegetarianism or veganism.
+- In future releases I would also like to add product filters which would allow the user to refine products by price and category, or to filter by certain allergens so that only products which do not contain those allergens in their ingredients list will appear in the filtered results, as well as filtering by dietary restrictions such as vegetarianism or veganism.

 - The ability for users to update their email address or other account details is another feature I would like to add to the site in future releases, in case the user no longer has access to the email address which they used to sign up to the site, or should they change their name and wish to update this in their user details on the site.